acikgozb/dotfiles/README.md

 # dotfiles

-Dotfiles is a collection of configuration files that allows me to create my own local environment.
+A collection of configuration files that forms a unique development environment.
-By storing my local environment configuration in a version control system, it allows me to track and maintain my configuration via code.

 ## Table of Contents